NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 the above steps you can deactivate your Conda environment using `conda deactivate` and continue with the setup for the other tools.

-!!! attention
+> **Note** <br>
-    If you look inside `snakemake/environment.yml` you will see that we used the package `snakemake-minimal`.
-This is a slimmed down version that lack some features, in particular relating to cloud computing and interacting with remote providers such as Google Drive or Dropbox.
-This was done to speed up the installation process.
-Use the normal `snakemake` package if you need those features.
+> If you look inside `snakemake/environment.yml` you will see that we used the
+> package `snakemake-minimal`.
+This is a slimmed down version that lack some
+> features, in particular relating to cloud computing and interacting with
+> remote providers such as Google Drive or Dropbox.
+This was done to speed up
+> the installation process.
+Use the normal `snakemake` package if you need
+> those features.

 ## Installing R Markdown